xapi-project/xen-api/doc/content/xenopsd/architecture/_index.md

 - providing updates to clients when things change (reboots, console becomes available, guest agent says something etc).

-For a full list of features, consult the [features list](features.html).
+For a full list of features, consult the [feature list](../features).

 Each Xenopsd instance has a unique name on the host.
 A typical name is